Follow me on

 Who Needs Anger Management?

-Anger management therapy is effective when rage and emotional behavior does not match who we are as a person.
+Anger management counseling is helpful when rage and emotional behavior does not match who we are as a person.
 Anger is an emotion that is important to our self-respect.
 It tells us when our rights have been violated or when something important to us is denied.
 Anger often tells us to “do” something in the face of a problem.
-What you do at that moment… is a learned behavior and can be relearned.
+What you do at that moment… is a learned behavior and can be relearned if desired.
 So, ask yourself… “Does my anger behavior work for me?”

 Managing Emotions and Anger

-Emotional tantrums might get a lot of attention, but they rarely elevate a situation positively.
-Some of us turn to violence as a means to express our frustration, which leaves us with feelings of shame and embarrassment.
-Others bottle the anger inside and just white knuckle it until we’re physically sick and feeling resentful (and sometimes explode).
-Many times, angry outbursts occur at home where safety is expected.
-When this happens, family relationships may feel threatened causing members to grow guarded and hypervigilant.
-These reactions are common with individuals suffering from depression, low self-esteem, and anxiety.
-However, there is another way to be in a world.
-We can work to honor these emotions and learn to express them differently so that your communication reflects your values and beliefs.
+Emotional tantrums might get a lot of attention, but they rarely elevate situations the way we want.
+Some of us resort to violence as a response to frustration, which often leaves us with feelings of shame and embarrassment (and sometimes legal problems).
+Others bottle the anger inside and just white knuckle it until they are physically sick and feeling resentful (sometimes exploding).
+Many times, angry outbursts disturb family relationships at home where safety is expected.
+When this happens, family members may feel threatened and become guarded and hypervigilant.
+These reactions are amplified when individuals are also suffering from depression, low self-esteem, and anxiety.
+However, there is another way to be in the world.
+You can learn to recognize these emotions and express yourself consistent with your values and beliefs.

-I have worked with many clients that feel their emotions was destroying their lives and they had no control over them.
-I can tell you the good news is that you do have control over your behavior associated with anger.
-Through anger management therapy, you can relearn how to express yourself so that you are assertive and stand up for your rights in a way that serves you.
+I have worked with many clients struggling to control the damage caused by unwanted rage.
+My program is guided by peer-reviewed research to offer the most effective approach toward symptom relief.
+We begin with the recognition that the way anger is expressed is learned.
+This means you can learn to control your reactions and choose how to respond in a way that reflects your personal value system.
+Through anger management counseling, you can learn how to express yourself so that you are assertive and stand up for your rights in a way that serves you.
 We can do this together.
 Call for an appointment today.